-The 'Board' which oversees the EU public service/administration in Brussels.
-Very unusual as no parallel at national levels.
-Council chooses President of Board: at present Juncker, former PM Luxembourg.
-Term finishes in 2019
+- The 'Board' which oversees the EU public service/administration in Brussels.
+Very unusual as no parallel at national levels. - Council chooses President of Board: at present Juncker, former PM Luxembourg.
+Term finishes in 2019, to be replaced by von der Leyen (Minister for Defence, Germany)

-- Each country then nominates a Commissioner, subject to approval of Parliament.
-Each given a portfolio (e.g. finance, or energy) by Juncker.

-- Best known at present, in Competition

-DG, is Vestager, former Danish Minister
+Each country then nominates a Commissioner, subject to approval of Parliament.
+Each given a portfolio (e.g. finance, or energy) by Juncker. • Best known at present, in Competition DG, is Vestager, former Danish Minister